robi42/robi42.github.com/source/_posts/2013-07-07-java-dot-next.markdown

 Also, [Guava](https://code.google.com/p/guava-libraries/wiki/GuavaExplained) does a truly good job in enabling one to write more concise and robust code.

 Plus, Java 7 brought at least some nice, welcome [improvements](http://www.oracle.com/technetwork/java/javase/jdk7-relnotes-418459.html#changes) in<br>
-&rarr; `try-with-resources`, exceptions `multi-catch`, etc.
+&rarr; `try-with-resources`, exceptions `multicatch`, etc.

-Finally, modern DI with Spring 3+ (or Guice) using `javax.inject.*` frees one from most needs for XML config and, after all, a build sys beating Maven for real has yet to come.
+Finally, modern [DI](http://www.martinfowler.com/articles/injection.html#FormsOfDependencyInjection) with Spring 3+ (or Guice) using `javax.inject.*` frees one from most needs for XML config and, after all, a build sys beating Maven for real has yet to come.

 So namely, here's a **personal wish list FTW**: